 You can also seek shade and wear clothing that shields your skin from the sun.
 Don't use tanning beds and sunlamps.

-Protecting your skin from the sun helps prevent sunburn and long-term damage.
-A bad sunburn can make your condition worse.
-Sunscreen also minimizes tanning, which makes the contrast between normal and discolored skin less noticeable.
+Protecting your skin from the sun helps prevent sunburn of the discolored skin.
+Sunscreen also minimizes tanning, which accentuates the vitiligo patches.

 - Conceal affected skin.
-Concealing products may improve the appearance of the skin and help you feel better about yourself, especially if your vitiligo patches are on exposed skin.
+Makeup and self-tanning products can help minimize the differences in skin color.
 You may need to try several brands of makeup or self-tanners to find one that blends well with your normal skin tone.
 The coloring of self-tanning products doesn't wash off, but it gradually fades over several days.
-If you use a self-tanner, select one that contains dihydroxyacetone, as it is approved by the Food and Drug Administration.
+If you use a self-tanner, select one that contains dihydroxyacetone, as it is approved by the U.S. Food and Drug Administration.

 - Don't get a tattoo.
-Avoid tattooing that's not related to treating your vitiligo.
 Damage to your skin, such as that caused by a tattoo, may cause a new patch of vitiligo to appear within two weeks.

 Limited studies show that the herb Ginkgo biloba may return skin color in people with vitiligo.
 Other small studies show that alpha-lipoic acid, folic acid, vitamin C and vitamin B-12 plus phototherapy may restore skin color for some people.

-As with any over-the-counter (nonprescription) treatment, check with your doctor before trying alternative medicine therapies to be sure they won't interact badly with other treatments you may be using.PreviousNext
+As with any over-the-counter (nonprescription) treatment, check with your doctor before trying alternative medicine therapies to be sure they won't interfere with other treatments you're using.PreviousNext

 Coping and support